Shooting at Prague university leaves at least 15 dead, dozens wounded, officials say

 Czech media said earlier that the shooting had occurred at Charles University's Faculty of Arts, whose teachers and students were instructed to take shelter as police action was under way.

-Police confirmed in a social media post that the gunmen had been "eliminated."
+Police confirmed earlier in a social media post that the gunmen had been "eliminated."
+Earlier in the day, emergency services spokesperson Jana Postova told the public Czech TV that there were 11 people dead, including the gunman.

-Vondrasek said police started a search for the gunman before the actual shooting, as his father had been found dead in the village of Hostoun, west of Prague.
-Police suggested earlier the gunman had killed his father.

-The gunman "left for Prague saying he wanted to kill himself," Vondrasek said.

-Police searched the main Faculty of Arts building where the gunman was expected to show up for a lecture, but he went to the faculty's other building nearby and they did not find him.

-Prague's emergency service said on X that "a large number of ambulance units" were deployed to the facility, adding the injuries ranged from light to very serious.
+Prague's emergency service said on X that "a large number of ambulance units" were deployed at the faculty, adding the injuries ranged from light to very serious.

 The private Nova TV reported a blast and a gunman on the roof of the building in Prague's historic center.